-Look, I am sending Elijah the prophet to you, before the great and terrifying day of [Yahweh] arrives.
+Look, I’m sending Elijah the prophet to you, before the great and terrifying day of Yahweh arrives.
 Turn the hearts of the parents to the children and the hearts of the children to their parents.
-Otherwise, I will come and strike the land with a curse.
+Otherwise, I’ll come and strike the land with a curse.

 The importance of this passage is so profound and yet it is mostly overlooked.
 This is the passage that bridges the Old Testament with the New Testament.
 As can be seen, this passage has all of the symbols of apocalyptic (poetic) language: judgment day, burning like a furnace, the arrogant and wicked consumed, etc. As we saw previously, this language is typical of the desolation of a nation.
 But which nation?
 It’s referring to Israel as can be seen in verse 4 (see also Malachi 1.1).

 While we could chase a lot of rabbits in this passage, I want us to focus on the last paragraph.
 Yahweh promised that Elijah would come before the “great and terrifying day” arrives.
 Now, some people have supposed this passage refers to the “end of time.”
 But we’ve been given a clue that points to a more ancient fulfillment.
 Elijah.

 With this image of Elijah coming before the “great and terrifying day of Yahweh,” let’s look at a couple of passages in the Gospels.
 Our first passage is found in Luke, the first chapter.